Kinship care

 Kinship care is a term used in the United States and Great Britain for the raising of children by grandparents, other extended family members, and unrelated adults with whom they have a close family-like relationship such as godparents and close family friends because biological parents are unable to do so for whatever reason.
 Legal custody of a child may or may not be involved, and the child may be related by blood, marriage, or adoption.
-This arrangement is also known as "kincare" or "relative care."
+This arrangement is also known as kinship diversion, "kincare" or "relative care."
 Kinship placement may reduce the number of home placements children experience; allow children to maintain connections to communities, schools, and family members; and increase the likelihood of eventual reunification with birth parents.
 It is less costly to taxpayers than formal foster care and keeps many children out of the foster care system.
 "Grandfamily" is a recently coined term in the United States that refers to families engaged in kinship care.

 In 2010, there were 7.8 million children who live in households where the heads were grandparents or other relatives and parents were not present.
 In 2012, according to the Annie E. Casey Foundation Kids Count Data Center, there were 2.7 million children or 4% of all children who are being raised by grandparents or other kinship care.
 According to a 2003 U.S. Census Bureau report, 2.4 million grandparents had primary responsibility for their coresident grandchildren younger than 18.
 Among grandparent caregivers, 39 percent had cared for their grandchildren for 5 or more years.
 594,000 grandparents nationally are raising children below the federal poverty level.
 Relatives care for a quarter of all children in foster care in the United States.